Lattice homology and Seiberg-Witten Floer spectra: Connections to Singularity Theory

 where $\sim$ is constructed as follows.
 For each consecutive pair $V_i$ and $V_{i+1}$, we either have $i \colon V_i \hookrightarrow V_{i+1}$ or $i \colon V_{i+1} \hookrightarrow V_i$.
 In each case, glue the entire domain to the codomain via $i$, so that

-This is an (unpointed) $S^1$-space.
+This is a $S^1$-space with a basepoint at $\infty$.
 Note that up to $S^1$-homotopy equivalence, $\Hty(V_1, \ldots, V_n)$ does not depend on the choice of inclusion map from each $V_i$ to $V_{i+1}$ (or vice-versa), as any two inclusions are isotopic. \end{definition}